Killing of couple in Canada may be linked to missing teens and another death, police say

 Canadian police said Monday they were searching for two men whose burning car was discovered on Friday about 30 miles south of Dease Lake.
 During that investigation, they found an unidentified body a little over a mile from the car.

-It's about 300 miles, along remote highways, from the spot where an Australian and his American girlfriend were shot dead a week ago.
+It's about 300 miles, along remote highways, from the spot where an American woman and her Australian boyfriend were shot dead a week ago.

 Royal Canadian Mounted Police Sgt.
 Janelle Shoihet said the cases could be linked.